-- Building and kitting out of infrastructure (Town Hall, The Man, The Temple, Greeter Station, signage within the town)
+- Building and kitting out of infrastructure (Centre Camp, The Effigy, The Temple, Greeter Station, signage on the Paddock)

 - Printing of tickets, posters, survival guides, miscellaneous information.

-- Hiring of a professional emergency medical crew to meet OSH standards for safety.
+- Hiring of a professional emergency medical crew to meet WorkSafe standards for safety.

 - Hiring of a professional security company to monitor the gate after-hours and the perimeter during the festival.